department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 - Just feeling like something isn't right

 These are just some examples.
 You can talk with a VA social worker about any questions or problems you may have.
 We'll help you or connect you with the right person to help.

-### Can a social worker help if I'm in a crisis situation?

-Yes.
-Your social worker can help to counsel you through the crisis.
-Then, they can help you apply for programs and services through VA and in your community to meet your long-term needs.
-This may include connecting you with local food banks, homeless shelter, faith-based organizations, and other resources in your community.

-### What if I don't know know what I need, but just think I need help?

-That's 100% okay.
-We're here to help you figure out what's wrong, and how we can help.

 </div>